-To illustrate: in August 2011, Team Anna Hazare gave an undertaking to the Delhi police agreeing to 16 of the 22 conditions set by the Delhi Police for holding hunger fasts in protest at the Jayaprakash Narayan Park.
-However, the team refused to accept police conditions to vacate the park on 18 August evening, to restrict the number of protesters to 4,000-5,000, to allow government medical officers to examine those participating in the fast three times a day, to not use loudspeakers or public address system, to ensure that only 50 cars and 50 two-wheelers are parked around the venue and to not erect a shamiana (temporary canopy) on any road.
+Other restrictions are also often imposed when permissions are granted.
+In August 2011, Team Anna Hazare gave an undertaking to the Delhi police agreeing to 16 of the 22 conditions set by the Delhi Police for holding hunger fasts in protest at the Jayaprakash Narayan Park.
+However, the team refused to accept the following police conditions: to vacate the park on 18 August evening, to restrict the number of protesters to 4,000-5,000, to allow government medical officers to examine those participating in the fast three times a day, to not use loudspeakers or public address system, to ensure that only 50 cars and 50 two-wheelers were parked around the venue and to not erect a shamiana (temporary canopy) on any road.
+The conditions were rejected on the grounds that they were unconstitutional.

 The undertaking was submitted by Neeraj Kumar, a member of India Against Corruption, to the Deputy Commissioner of Police (Central) Vivek Kishore at his office around noon.
-The six conditions were unconstitutional and hence rejected by the team.
-However, the police were ready with their reply and told him that permission could not be granted.
+In response to Team Anna's rejection of the conditions as unconstitutional, the police replied to Kumar that permission could not be granted.

-For their part, the police said permission was denied as the most important conditions were rejected by Team Anna.
+The police said permission was denied as the most important conditions were rejected by Team Anna.
 The police barricaded the area, and no one was allowed to enter without permission.
 The police threatened to invoke Section 144 (Arrests by a Magistrate) of the Code of Criminal Procedure 1973.
-A magistrate can impose a prohibition against the assembly of 5 or more persons.
-But, again, the courts in India have opined that this prohibition cannot be exercised arbitrarily.
+A magistrate can impose a prohibition against the assembly of five or more persons.
+However, the courts in India have held that this prohibition cannot be exercised arbitrarily.
 There must be a sound reason, such as danger to the public or property and so on.

-In India, a lot of 'political' gatherings take place without overt objection from the state or police.
-Where violence has occurred or is anticipated (e.g. when a politician and his followers come into a state, especially when some high-profile incident takes place), permissions have been denied to enter and to hold rallies etc.
+In India, a lot of "political" gatherings take place without overt objection from the state or police.
+Where violence has occurred or is anticipated (e.g. when a politician and his followers come into a state, especially when some high-profile incident takes place), permissions have been denied to enter and to hold rallies.

-During an assembly, megaphones can be prohibited.
-Long ago the Anand Margis (a religious group) were forbidden from taking their skull dancing on to the streets.
-Symbols are not specifically prohibited.
-However, when passing through certain sensitive areas, say a Hindu procession going through a Muslim area, they could be prohibited from raising slogans or overtly provocative symbols.
-That would be considered to be a reasonable restriction.
-There are many permutations and combinations, and the discretion given to Magistrates and the Police is wide - in that it is the circumstance that would decide what 'reasonable restrictions' amount to.
+During an assembly, megaphones and symbols can be prohibited.
+For example, the religious group Anand Margis were forbidden from taking their skull dancing on to the streets.
+Slogans and overly provocative symbols could be prohibited when passing through certain sensitive areas, e.g. Hindu procession going through a Muslim area.
+Such a restriction would be considered reasonable.
+There are many permutations and combinations, and the discretion given to Magistrates and the Police is wide, allowing them to determine "reasonable restriction" based on the particular circumstance.
 It is therefore difficult to specify what would be permitted.
 A Magistrate or the Police's action would be circumstantial.

-b.
-Extra-Legal / In Practice
+B. Extra-Legal & In Practice